ThisIsPatrickM/bareboot/README.md

 In order to reach this goal the bootloader is one component that manages, loads and verifies multiple images slots and picks a good image.

-Updating a new image at runtime is the other component, not part of this repository, but also in the scope of my thesis.
-It makes use of RODOS(Realtime Onboard Dependable Operating System) and DOSIS and might be published at a later point in time.
+Updating a new image at runtime is done by the bootmanager, whcih is not part of this repository, but also in the scope of my thesis.
+It makes use of RODOS(Realtime Onboard Dependable Operating System) and might be published at a later point in time.

 ## Features